findkit/findkit/packages/docs/docs/ui/api/params.md

 ### `lang: string` {#lang}

 Limit results to the given language.
+A two letter language code.
+Not to be confused with the [`lang`](/ui/api/#lang) constructor option which sets the UI language.

 ### `tagQuery: string[][]` {#tagQuery}